Our Mission and Story

 Rates of poverty, teen pregnancy, illegal drug use, and gang violence were among the highest of the 351 cities and towns in Massachusetts.
 The city had been unable to balance the municipal budget and had been placed under the watchful eye of a state-mandated financial oversight board.
 The public school district was also faced with a state takeover due to chronically low test results, high dropout and attendance rates, and loss of accreditation for its only high school.

-In fall 2012, Community Day Charter Public School reopened as Community Day Charter Public School-Prospect with the opening of two new CDCPS schools, Community Day Charter Public School-Gateway and Community Day Charter Public School-R. Kingman Webster.
+In the fall of 2012, Community Day Charter Public School reopened as Community Day Charter Public School-Prospect with the opening of two new CDCPS schools, Community Day Charter Public School-Gateway and Community Day Charter Public School-R. Kingman Webster.
 CDCPS-Gateway and CDCPS-R. Kingman Webster each opened with 120 students in kindergarten through first grade and expanded to 400 students in kindergarten through grade 8 in 2019.

-In 2022, the Massachusetts Department of education approved the merger of CDCPS-Prospect, CDCPS-Gateway, and CDCPS-R. Kingman Webster, and as of July 1, 2022 CDCPS operates as one school.
+In 2022, the Massachusetts Department of Education approved the merger of CDCPS-Prospect, CDCPS-Gateway, and CDCPS-R. Kingman Webster, and as of July 1, 2022, CDCPS operates as one school.
 Our schools have always operated as a cohesive network, so this has and will not affect the everyday life of our students, staff, and families but it does ease the operational management of the schools. as well as simply the application and lottery process for incoming families.